 QR Codes for loyalty programs serve as a great avenue for customer retention.
 As stated previously, customers connect on a higher level if a brand personalizes loyalty programs based on their taste, shopping, and spending behavior.

-By leveraging dynamic QR Codes as coupon codes, use customer analytics to provide and fine-tune relevant and timely offers.
+By leveraging dynamic QR Codes such as coupon codes, you can use customer analytics to provide and fine-tune relevant and timely offers.

 2. Make use of an omnichannel platform